Emergency Caregiver (EC) Funding - AB 1811

 Special Needs/Special Care Increments/Specialized Rates

-EC funding does not cover special needs, specialized rates, special care increments or supplement payments until the home receives full RFA.
-If a Social Worker requests these items, a SCZ 414Z form must accompany the request.
+EC funding does not cover special needs, specialized rates, special care increments, or supplement payments until the home receives full RFA.
+If a Social Worker requests these items, a Placement Expense Request (SCZ 414Z) form may be required to accompany the request.
+Refer to the Placement Expenses topic to determine which requests require an SCZ 414Z.

 Ending EC Funding

-• The EW must ensure a completed and signed ARC 1 is obtained and follows the ARC process for non-federal cases with a relative placement.
+For non-federal cases with a relative placement, the worker must ensure a completed and signed ARC 1 is obtained and follow the ARC process.

-• Miller v Youakim rules apply for federally eligible relative placement cases and the EW must ensure the case is assigned the appropriate federal aid code.
+• Miller v Youakim rules apply for federally eligible relative placement cases, and the SSBS must ensure the case is assigned to the appropriate federal aid code.

-• The EW ensures the non-relative placement is assigned the appropriate fed/non-fed aid code.
+• The worker ensures the non-relative placement is assigned the appropriate fed/non-fed aid code.

 If the case exhausts the 365-day period or has RFA denied,

-• The EW must request county-only funds (SCZ 414Z) from the SW/PO to continue payments.
+• The SSBS must request an SCZ 414Z form from the SW/PO to continue payments.

 Related Topics